 The Art of Networks III was organized by Isabel Meirelles (OCAD University, Toronto, Canada), who chaired this year’s program committee comprised of Matthew Brehmer (Microsoft Research, Redmond, WA), Marian Dörk (University of Applied Sciences Potsdam, Germany), Ronaldo Menezes (Florida Institute of Technology, Melbourne, FL), and Nicole Samay (Northeastern University, Boston, MA).
 The exhibit is an event co-located with Complenet 2018.

-The Art of Networks III would not have been possible without the support of the Network Science Institute at Northeastern University; the invaluable assistance of Alessandro Vespignani and Kate Coronges, the Complenet 2018 Conference Chairs; and the generous financial support of the College of Arts, Media and Design.
+The Art of Networks III would not have been possible without the financial support of the Network Science Institute at Northeastern University; the invaluable assistance of Alessandro Vespignani and Kate Coronges, the Complenet 2018 Conference Chairs; and the local coordination of Nicole Samay.
 Additional support was provided by the Campus Galleries at Northeastern University.

 The first edition of The Art of Networks took place at the Foosaner Art Museum, Florida Institute of Technology in 2012, and the second exhibit was first presented at the New York Hall of Science in 2015, and a smaller version later traveled to the Foosaner Art Museum.
 All three exhibitions were co-located with Complenet.